january3/screendrawer/README.md

    `Shift-n` and `Shift-p` keys, and delete them with `Shift-d`.
 While all pages are saved in the savefile, only the current page is displayed, and export works only on the current page (this might change in the future).
+ * Resizing does not change the width of the paths.
+This is on purpose (it would be trivial to make it proportional).
+I actually went quite a long way to make it work this way.
+One of the reasons is this: when you resize a drawing not proportionally, vertical paths are resized differently from horizontal paths.
+This looks butt ugly.

 ## Problems